Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Badiou's Diagrammatic Struggle

-On the basis of this diagram, Badiou\footnote{Ibid., 315--316.} argues that if the previous diagram with the 'progressive Qubebecois citizen' (Exponent 1) was similarly exposed also with another, 'progressive citizen' (Exponent 2), then 'if the reactionary supports the progressive, who in turn supports the Mohawks, there follows a flagrant contradiction with the direct relation of vituperation that the reactionary entertains with the Mohawks'.
-The claims is unwarranted.
-Of course, particular relations involved determine the commutativity of the diagram, but Badiou \textit{falsely argues for the necessity of its non-commutativity}.
+On the basis of this diagram, Badiou\endnote{Ibid., 315--316.} argues that if the previous diagram with the 'progressive Qubebecois citizen' (Exponent 1) was similarly exposed also with another, 'progressive citizen' (Exponent 2), then 'if the reactionary supports the progressive, who in turn supports the Mohawks, there follows a flagrant contradiction with the direct relation of vituperation that the reactionary entertains with the Mohawks'.
+The claims is unwarranted: Badiou \textit{falsely argues for the necessity of its non-commutativity}, even if it were possible, thus again confusing the necessary and the sufficient.

 \begin{prop} Badiou's condition of universal exposition is falsely sta-ted.
-Given \emph{any relation} $f: X \to Y$, it is easy to construct an object that does not satisfy Badiou's universality condition in almost any topos, in particular in $\sets$. \end{prop} \begin{proof} For illustration, let me assume that $T= \truth$ so that I am actually in the category of $\sets$ and can work on 'elements' point-wise.
-For example, I can consider the diagram with $\pi_1, \pi_2$ denoting the two projection maps of the Cartesian product $X \times X \to X$,
+Given \emph{any relation} $f: X \to Y$, it is easy to construct an object that does not satisfy Badiou's universality condition in almost any topos, in particular in $\sets$. \end{prop} \begin{proof} To illustrate, let us assume that $T= \truth$ so that we actually work in the category of $\sets$ and can treat its 'elements' point-wise.
+For example, we can consider the diagram with $\pi_1, \pi_2$ denoting the two projection maps of the Cartesian product $X \times X \to X$,

-It is clear that the third component of the map $h$ --- namely the map $\pi_3 \circ h \circ \iota_3$ --- can be defined arbitrarily because in any of the maps with the domain $X \times X \times X$ there are no references to the third projection-component.
+It is clear that the third component of the map $h$---namely the map $\pi_3 \circ h \circ \iota_3$---can be defined arbitrarily because in any of the maps with the domain $X \times X \times X$ there are no references to the third projection-component.
 The only condition concerns the first component of $h$: it has to satisfy specific conditions with respect to the second component in the image of the map $h$.
 In other words, in Badiou's definition a relation is never universally exposed as long as there is enough room to play such as in the case of the category of $\sets$.

-There is a further terminological confusion.
-This regards to how Badiou calls the object to 'expose' a relation.
+There is further terminological confusion.
+This regards to how Badiou assumes the object to 'expose' a \textit{single} relation.
 As such his 'exponent' obviously contradicts with the standard definition of category theory, considering it as the object $X^Y$ of \textit{all} relations between $X$ and $Y$ instead of exposing only a particular relation, say $f: X \to Y$. \end{proof}